brusq-RH/hands_on_tower_150621/7-wrap/README.md

 There is of course more then one way to accomplish this, but here is what you should do:

+* Create a new inventory `Webserver`
-* Make sure all hosts are in the inventory group `Webserver`.
+* Add node1, node2 and node3 in this inventory

 * Define a variable `stage` with the value `dev` for the `Webserver` inventory:

   * Add `stage: dev` to the inventory `Webserver` by putting it into the **VARIABLES** field beneath the three start-yaml dashes.